Skip to main content

 The Massachusetts Paid Family and Medical Leave Law (hereinafter “PFML”) provides eligible employees with up to 26 weeks of paid Family Leave and/or Medical Leave each year.

 4. Waiting Periods: There is a waiting period of seven (7) calendar days between the first day of PFML and the date on which benefits are disbursed.
 While employees do not receive a paid benefit for the first seven (7) calendar days of a leave, they may choose to use earned sick or vacation time during this period.
+The PFML waiting period does not apply in situations where an employee immediately transitions from medical leave for pregnancy or recovery from childbirth to parental leave for the purpose of binding with a new child.
+Please note that benefits under the University Parental Leave policy start immediately, without the seven-day waiting period.

 Concurrent Application of Leave Policies and Benefits

-University Benefits During Family and Medical Leave
+University Benefits During Leaves

 Most benefits continue during the duration of the leave, including employer contributions to insurance benefits.
 The employee portion of insurance benefits shall continue to be remitted by the employee.
 Employees will not earn vacation, sick time, or other personal days during a leave; Family and Medical Leaves are not regarded as a break in service.